Monday, May. 20, 2013

 Fayetteville has four wards.

-Ward 2 covers the central part of town including the square, Dickson Street, and most of the UA campus.
-Ward 2 does, however, extend north along Garland Ave. all the way to the city of Johnson.
+Ward 2 covers the central part of town including the square, Dickson Street, and most of the University of Arkansas campus.
+Ward 2 does, however, extend north along Garland Avenue to the Johnson city limits.

-Ward 3 is primarily made up of Uptown Fayetteville, but extends south as far as Gulley Park.
-The major dividing lines are Mission Blvd., Township St., and Gregg Ave.
+Ward 3 is primarily made up of uptown Fayetteville, but extends south as far as Gulley Park.
+The major dividing lines are Mission Boulevard, Township Street, and Gregg Avenue.

 Ward 4 is the west side of town.
-If it’s west of I-540 it’s in Ward 4, but once you get as far south as Wedington, the boundaries extend east to Garland Ave. and then along the railroad tracks next to Razorback Rd.
+If it’s west of I-49 it’s in Ward 4, but once you get as far south as Wedington, the boundaries extend east to Garland Avenue and then along the railroad tracks along Razorback Road.

 What ward do I live in?